atomictom/shamir/README.md

 passphrases / diceware passwords and generates words instead of bytes so it's easier for humans to work with.

+## Performance

+The original implementation (Lagrangian interpolation) did about 1MiB/s (quite bad!).
+It currently does around 40MiB/s based on benchmarks, which is still fairly abysmal.
+I believe a purely code-based approach should be able to do around 400MiB/s based on other work I've seen (probably using memory more smartly to avoid copies and improve cache locality), and if using CPU intrinsics (e.g.  SIMD and CLMUL) I could likely achieve over 1GiB/s.
+There are also ways using Cauchy matrices (which I started to attempt but never got working) that can improve performance by finding encoding matrices that minimize the number of XORs.
+If I maintain interest, I may try some of this at some point.

 ## Future Work

 At some point I'd like to refactor the interface to be simpler to use and I'd